beemojs/beemo/README.md

 Manage build tools, their configuration, and commands in a single centralized repository.
-Beemo aims to solve the multi-project maintenance fatigue by removing the following burdens across all projects: config and dotfile management, multiple config patterns, up-to-date development dependencies, and continuous copy and paste between projects.
+Beemo aims to solve the multi-project maintenance fatigue by removing the following burdens across all projects: config and dotfile management, multiple config patterns, up-to-date development dependencies, continuous copy and paste, and more.

 ### Features